 It has a slim fit that hugs the body while still leaving room for a layer underneath and it has a slightly longer torso and arms.
 The fitted hood looks a little silly on, but otherwise, this is an attractive looking layer, though on the "techy" side.
 If you are looking for a fleece that won't look out of place at a happy hour, consider the Arc'teryx Covert Cardigan.

 The arms on the R1 are nice and long because they have to reach mid-palm on the "typical" person to accommodate the thumb loops.
 This is a bonus for those of us with long arms who find it difficult to find jackets that fit in the sleeves.

 This fleece jacket is most at home on adventures in the mountains.
 Its abrasion-resistant outer fabric allows it to stand up to wear and tear on alpine climbing excursions, while its interior grid design makes it extremely breathable and packable.
-It's not the warmest layer, but instead is designed for when you are active in cold conditions and need to stay warm but not sweaty.
-For this specific use, the Patagonia R1 Hoody can't be beat.
+It's not the warmest layer but instead is designed for when you are active in cold conditions and need to stay warm but not sweaty.

-While this fleece hoody may be fairly pricey, it offers a number of awesome technical benefits.
+While this fleece hoody may be fairly pricey ($159), it offers some awesome technical benefits.
 We asked several long-time R1 owners how they felt about this fleece and they reported that it is hands down their favorite piece for big adventures where breathability and packability are key.
 If you want something comparable but are looking to save a bit, the Rab Nucleus Hoody retails for $20 less.

 When Patagonia first came out with the R1 Hoody